-Sine Rule in Cambridge IGCSE Mathematics (0580/0607): Non-Right-Angled Triangles Explained
+Sine Rule in Cambridge IGCSE Mathematics (0580/0607): Non-Right Triangles and the Ambiguous Case Explained

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want the Sine Rule — finding missing sides and angles in any triangle — to become a reliable source of marks instead of a formula they only half-apply.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want the Sine Rule — finding missing sides and angles in any triangle — to become a reliable source of marks instead of a formula they only half-remember.

 What query it owns: how to understand and revise the Sine Rule in Cambridge IGCSE Mathematics.